os.path

 os.path.dirname()

 Extract the directory portion of a path.
-This is a simpler alternative to split() when you only need the directory, not the filename.
+This is a simpler alternative to split() when you only need the directory and not the filename, and it is commonly chained with other path functions to navigate up the directory tree programmatically.

 os.path.dirname(path, /)